Azure/azfilebackup/README.md

 - Storage container to use is determined by configuration file
 - Backup schedule is defined using instance tags

-Limitations:
+Requirements:

-- Azure virtual machine: this tool is designed to run on an Azure virtual machine.
-It uses the Azure environment, like tags in the instance metadata, to determine how it should run.
+- Azure Virtual Machine: this tool is designed to run on an Azure virtual machine.
+It uses the Azure environment, like [tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags) in the [instance metadata](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service), to determine how it should run.
+This allows you to control most of the behaviour of the tool through environment changes, instead of having to log on to the virtual machine to edit a configuration file.

 - Azure Blob Storage: this tool is designed to upload the backup archives to an Azure Blob Storage account.
 It uses [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for authentication, which means that storage credentials don't need to be saved on the machine.